 Syllabus: Fundamentals of quantum mechanics; atoms and small molecules; tunneling and Heisenberg’s uncertainty principle; angular momentum; spectroscopy techniques; solids, in particular metals and semiconductors; Students should obtain a fundamental understanding of quantum mechanics and how it governs electronic properties of materials and devices.

-Course materials, including lecture notes and lecture recordings will be made available through our course Compass website at https://compass2g.illinois.edu/
+Course materials, including lecture notes and lecture recordings will be made available through our course Canvas website at https://canvas.illinois.edu

 Professor Axel Hoffmann can be reached via email at: email@example.com